creativecommons/creativecommons.org/README.md

 work", but if it doesn't then give it a read.
 It requires some basic Python utilities like <code>virtualenv</code> and <code>pip</code>.

+To configure WordPress, there is a sample config file at
+<code>docroot/wp-config-local.php.sample</code>, copy it to
+<code>docroot/wp-config-local.php</code> and fill in the information
+as needed by the WP install.

 Happy hacking!